SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Introduction

 \subsection{Contributions}

+\begin{enumerate} \item To bridge the existing gap between image-domain diffusion models and $k$-space interpolation, we propose a new diffusion model for $k$-space interpolation with the SDE derived from the self-consistency prior of $k$-space data, specifically inspired by SPIRiT.
+This effectively mitigates the impact of inaccurate CSM estimation on image-domain diffusion models.

-\begin{enumerate} \item We developed a novel paradigm for SDE design in the diffusion model, dubbed model-driven diffusion.
-That is, the drift term of SDE can be designed based on the iteration solution of an optimization model, driving the diffusion process conforming with the physics involved in the optimization model. \item We proposed a new diffusion-based MR reconstruction model with the SDE derived from the self-consistency term of SPIRiT, addressing the issues from inaccurate coil sensitivity estimation. \end{enumerate}
+\item Methodologically, we introduce a novel paradigm for SDE design in the diffusion model, termed model-driven diffusion.
+This entails designing an SDE that remains consistent with the physical significance of a given optimization model.
+That is, the drift term and diffusion coefficient of the SDE can be intricately designed based on the iterative solution of an optimization model.